sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 ### Evaluation

 We evaluated our implementation through qualitative testing rather than quantitative measurement.
+While one might argue we should measure memory allocation performance, we would really just be measuring how well the javascript runtime allocates memory and garbage collects.

 We wanted to evaluate the correctness of our code and see if we threw reasonable errors under all erroneous conditions.
 We created a number of test cases that stress pointer arithmetic (similar to the large example presented earlier in this post).
 Key features to test were: